sabledb-io/sabledb/README.md

 - Persistent data using RocksDb - use `SableDb` as a persistent storage using `Redis`'s API
 - TLS connections
-- Replication using
+- Replication using tailing of the transaction log
-- Highly configurable, but comes with sensible defaults
+- Highly configurable, but comes with sensible default values

 ## Supported commands